Change up the traditional! These apple and cheddar cheese Yorkshire pudding make for an incredibly easy and tasty breakfast, snack or side.

 - 1 egg

-- 1/2 apple small, peeled, cored and diced into small cubes
+- ¼ apple peeled, cored and diced into small cubes

-- 3 tbsp cheddar finely grated - a nice aged one is best
+- 3 tablespoon cheddar finely grated - a nice aged one is best

-Generously oil a 6-hole muffin tray and warm it in the oven for a good 15mins (or more).
+- Generously oil a 6-hole muffin tray and warm it in the oven for a good 15mins (or more) as the oven comes to temperature.
 Don't skip this step as they won't work properly without it.

-Mix together the flour and salt then add the egg.
+- Mix together the batter - you can either just mix everything at once, or if you struggle to get a smooth batter, start by mixing the flour and salt then add the egg.
 Whisk in the egg while adding the milk a little at a time and keep whisking gently until you get a smooth batter.

-Once the muffin tray has heated, pour the batter equally between the 6 muffin moulds.
+- Once the muffin tray has heated, pour the batter equally between the 6 muffin moulds.
 Then drop in a few pieces of apple into each.
-Top each one with 1/2tbsp of grated cheddar then put the tray back in the oven and bake for approx 25mins until the Yorkshire puddings are well risen and brown.
+Top each one with ½tablespoon of grated cheddar, slightly spread rather than clumped together if possible.
+Try to do this all quickly, to save the oil cooling too much.
+Then put the tray back in the oven and bake for approx 25mins until the Yorkshire puddings are well risen and brown.